SoftwareGuy/Ignorance/README.md

 **Do not try to cast the Transport.layer as a IgnoranceTransport class if you're using another transport.
 It will NOT work.**

 ## Why Ignorance?
 Why not name it something something Reliable UDP Transport for Mirror something something?
 UDP ignores (hence the name) a lot of stuff that TCP fusses over and since UDP is designed to be a scattershot shotgun approach to networking, there's no promises that UDP packets will get from A to B without going through hell and back.
-Reliable UDP tries to mimic TCP to some extent with the resending of packets until they land at the destination.
+Reliable UDP tries to mimic TCP to some extent with the sequencing and retransmission of packets until they land at the destination.

-This makes since in some usage cases, but you should really consider TCP if you're using networking in a mission-critical environment.
+This makes sense in some usage cases like VoIP and multiplayer shooter games where UDP is top dog, but please do consider TCP (Telepathy) if you're doing Mission Critical networking.
 There's a reason why big name MMOs use TCP to keep everything in check.
 However, for some usage cases TCP may be a little overkill, so UDP is preferred.

 ## Credits
+- **Coffee Donators**: Thank you so much.
-nxrighthere: Debugging my broken code and identifying my packet code fuckups
+- **[nxrighthere](https://github.com/nxrighthere)**: Debugging my broken code and identifying my packet code fuckups

-Draknith (on Mirror Discord): Testing and mapping Reliable/Unreliable channels in Mirror to ENET Channels, testing.
+- **[Draknith](https://github.com/FizzCube)**: Testing and mapping Reliable/Unreliable channels in Mirror to ENET Channels, testing.

-vis2k: The madman behind the scenes that made Mirror happen!
+- **[vis2k](https://github.com/vis2k)**: The mad man behind the scenes that made Mirror happen.
+Much respect.

-Mirror Discord: Encouragement, Memes, LOLs and just awesome folks.
+- **Mirror Discord**: Memes, Courage, LOLs, awesome folks to chat with